jaijain96/sql_practice/doubts.md

 let’s do some math on how much of scaling is actually required mysql process on a machine with some good amount of disk space and cpu speed how much many rows, containing what type of data, what attributes, represented as a json, who much can just a few machines actually store, even with precautions taken in terms of keeping the disk space and cpu speeds optimal

+for varied datatypes it stores, mysql offers different types of indexes, for example:

+1. for normal usage, it offers b-tree indexes
+2. for spatial data, it offers r-tree indexes
+3. for text data, it offers full text indexes
+4. for json data, it doesn't directly offer gin indexes but still we can use functional indexes

+how do we measure performance of these indexes what are the factors that affect performance of indexes how do we choose the right index for a particular use case, what are the tradeoffs involved in choosing a particular index what are the best practices for choosing indexes what are the best practices for using indexes what are the best practices for maintaining indexes what are the best practices for monitoring indexes

+how performant is mysql for a particular type of data (using the index for that type of data) vs. a dedicated independent db, optimized for that type of data, for that particular use case if both dbs do end up using the same index type, how does performance compare, what are the factors that affect performance, what makes the other db, or mysql, better

+what are the tradeoffs involved in using a single database for all types of data vs. using a separate database for each type of data;

+what are the tradeoffs involved if we use multiple instances of the same type of db for different types of data, vs. using different types of dbs for different types of data, say one instance of mysql for json data and another instance of mysql for text data, vs. using a single instance of mongodb for json data and single instance of elasticsearch for text data